 ToonSeum, Art museum in Pittsburgh Cultural District, United States.

-The museum opened in 2007 and moved to Liberty Avenue in 2009 with backing from the Pittsburgh Cultural Trust.
-The physical location closed in 2018 after operating for about a decade.
+ToonSeum opened in 2007 and moved to its Liberty Avenue location in 2009 with support from the Pittsburgh Cultural Trust.
+After about a decade of activity, the physical space closed in 2018.

 The museum showcased how artists used comic and graphic work to explore social movements and everyday themes.
 Visitors could see how popular culture and visual storytelling addressed important social issues of their time.